-Note 24 : Financial instruments risk management objectives and policies
+24 Financial instruments risk management objectives and policies

-The Company's principal financial liabilities comprises of borrowings and trade and other payables.
+The Company's principal financial liabilities comprises of borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the company's operations.
-The company's principal financial assets include cash and cash equivalents that it derives directly from its operations.
+The company's principal financial assets include trade and other receivables, investments and cash and cash equivalents that it derives directly from its operations.